Logo Futurismo

 You must wear hiking shoes or shoes with a sturdy sole and good grip.

-If you have doubts about your shoes, you can send us a photo, and we will inform you whether they are allowed.
+If you have doubts about your shoes, please send us a photo, and we will let you know if they are acceptable.
 If informed clients show up with shoes that are not allowed and are refused access to the mountain, we will charge them for the climb.

 Pico is the second-biggest island in the Azores.
 Although it is called Mountain Island, there are plenty of other things to do!